davebren/AndroidListSplitter/README.md

-You can convert between any number of list views by simply extending the ExpandableListSplitter and ExpandableListSplitterAdapter.
+AndroidListSplitter can convert between any number of views, so far I have tried 1 and 2, as well as 2 and 3.

 ### Steps for ExpandableListSplitter (Reference the files in the demo folder):